All Episodes

 Same thing with Reagan.

-This plan, if you couple in a commitment to energy independence, I'm telling you there are millions and millions of high-paying career lifetime jobs available for Americans with natural gas and oil and America weaning itself off of any imported energy, the lifeblood of our economy.
+This plan, if you couple in a commitment to energy independence, I'm telling you, there are millions and millions of high-paying career, lifetime jobs available for Americans with natural gas and oil and America weaning itself off of any imported energy, the lifeblood of our economy.

 So that's what I want to do.

-It's not about me, but it's about our country, and this country is supposed to be the country where Americans can dream and their dreams can come true.
+And this country is supposed to be the country where Americans can dream and their dreams can come true.

 And I would think as a liberal that maybe you want that to happen to those people that are left behind.